aws-greengrass/aws-greengrass-secret-manager/README.md

 ## Secret Manager

 Secret Manager is a Greengrass component that manages sensitive data stored with Greengrass.
-Today it only supports secrets stored in AWS Secrets Manager.
-It also provides API's for components to fetch secrets locally.
-It provides backward compatible v1 secret API's for lambda components as well.
-Secret Manager component is optional and runs in the same JVM as the [Greengrass Nucleus](https://github.com/aws/aws-greengrass-nucleus).
+It supports secrets stored in AWS Secrets Manager and provides APIs for components to fetch secrets locally.
+It also provides backward compatible v1 secret APIs for lambda components.
+The secret manager component is optional and runs in the same JVM as the [Greengrass Nucleus](https://github.com/aws-greengrass/aws-greengrass-nucleus).

  ## FAQ